tiagorockman/grades-desafioIgti-backEnd/README.md

 - No Atlas liberar o ip do heroku para conexão every.
 - Reiniciar o heroku -> heroku restart
 - Mudar a baseURL no FrontEnd para a url Base do backend
+- Mudar o cors do BackEnd para liberar acesso do frontEnd